QiuYukang/5G-LENA/tutorial/source/tutorial.rst

 interface between the gNB PHY layer and the channel. ``NrSpectrumPhy`` acts as a state machine to know what the PHY layer (at the BWP of interest) is currently doing, from transferring/receiving data or control information or it is in idle state.
 Once a packet burst is given with its related set of control messages and duration of transmission, the structure ``NrSpectrumSignalParameterDataFrame`` is created.
-This object contains the aformentioned information, plus the cell identifier (``GetCellId()``) and the transmission PSD.
+This object contains the aforementioned information, plus the cell identifier (``GetCellId()``) and the transmission PSD.
 Such information is then forwarded to the channel.

 The log messages are quite verbose but in a constant pattern until there is data to transmit.
 Indeed, it is possible to